Comparison Guide

 Zoho CRM

-Lower starting cost and usually cheaper when you add many users.
+Lower starting cost and more predictable as you add users and features.

 Zoho CRM